papis/papis/doc/source/database_structure.rst

   ~/.cache/papis/

-Notice that most papis commands will update the cache if it has to be the case.
+Notice that most Papis commands will update the cache if it has to be the case.
 For instance the ``edit`` command will let you edit your document's information and after you are done editing it will update the information for the given document in the cache.
-If you go directly to the document and edit the info file without passing through the papis edit command, the cache will not be updated and therefore papis will not know of these changes, although they will be there.
+If you go directly to the document and edit the info file without passing through the ``papis edit`` command, the cache will not be updated and therefore Papis will not`know of these changes, although they will be there.
 In such cases you will have to *clear the cache*.

 Clearing the cache